nikhilkalhan92/Project-3---Python/README.md

 To use my application, it gives you 6 options: they are Calculate Average sales, maximum sales, data for a particular day, add sales data, search a specifc t-shirt and exit the program.

-I designed a simple flowgram below which shows my thought process on how I wanted to deisgn my application.
+I designed a simple diagram below which shows my thought process on how I wanted to deisgn my application.

 I wanted to give the user simple rules to either search for data or use the app by entering the dat themselves.